Biorobotics: History

 Although humans have modified genetic material of animals and plants through artificial selection for millennia (such as the genetic mutations that developed teosinte into corn and wolves into dogs), genetic engineering refers to the deliberate alteration or insertion of specific genes to an organism's DNA.
 The first successful case of genetic engineering occurred in 1973 when Herbert Boyer and Stanley Cohen were able to transfer a gene with antibiotic resistance to a bacterium.

 Science

 There are three main techniques used in genetic engineering: The plasmid method, the vector method and the biolistic method.

 Plasmid method

 This technique is used mainly for microorganisms such as bacteria.
 Through this method, DNA molecules called plasmids are extracted from bacteria and placed in a lab where restriction enzymes break them down.
-As the enzymes break the molecules down, some develop a rough edge that resembles that of a staircase which is considered 'sticky' and capable of reconnecting.
+As the enzymes do this, some develop a rough edge that resembles that of a staircase which is considered 'sticky' and capable of reconnecting.
 These 'sticky' molecules are inserted into another bacteria where they will connect to the DNA rings with the altered genetic material.